 Self-directed retirement plans are perfect for individuals who want control of their investing funds and decisions, offering a hands-on approach to building wealth.
 Many small business owners and self-employed individuals look beyond traditional stocks, bonds, and mutual funds for investment opportunities.

-A self-directed SEP or SIMPLE IRA opens the door to diverse, alternative investments while providing a higher contribution limit, as well.
+A self-directed SEP or SIMPLE IRA or a solo 401(k) opens the door to diverse, alternative investments while providing higher contribution limits, as well.
 Investing in assets you know and understand can provide a level of comfort and possibly increase your chances for building wealth at a faster rate than traditional options allow.
+Plus, alternative assets give you the chance to step off Wall Street and counter the stock market’s volatility.

 Popular examples of alternative assets: